Skip to content

 QRP/20w 9:1 Unun Instructions

-Cut the length of Poly Stealth wire roughly in half.
-Strip about ⅛” of insulation from the end of each wire.
+Cut the Poly Stealth wire in half.

-Step 3: Wind the 9:1 unun toroidal transformer.
+Step 4: Wind the 9:1 unun toroidal transformer.

 Uncoil the magnet wire.
 Start with the end of the wire in the center of the toroid and begin winding as shown in the image to the right.
-Make about 7-10 full turns, evenly spaced around the toroid.
+Make about 7 full turns, evenly spaced around the toroid.
 The starting end of the wire will solder to the “GND” pad on the PCB.

 As you reach the position of the end of the wire, make a small stub by twisting the wire as shown below.
-Position the twisted stub toward the outside of the toroid.
-This will connect to the “IN” pad on the PCB.
-Continue winding 7 more turns around the toroid.

-Step 3: Prepare wire stubs for soldering.
+Step 5: Prepare wire stubs for soldering.

 Trim the wire stubs to about 1″ long.
 Strip enamel from each stub using a razor blade.
 Remaining enamel will burn off when soldering if the iron is 350 C or hotter.